IIIF/api/source/api/presentation/2.0/index.md

 ## Abstract
 {:.no_toc}
 This document describes an API to deliver structural and presentation information about digital content proposed by the International Image Interoperability Framework (IIIF) group.
-The IIIF Presentation API specifies a web service that returns JSON-LD structured documents that together describe how the structure and layout of a digitized object can be made available in a standard manner.
-Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic experience for their users across collections and hosting institutions.
+The IIIF Presentation API specifies a web service that returns JSON-LD structured documents that together describe the structure and layout of a digitized object or other collection of images and related content.
+Many different styles of viewer can be implemented that consume the information to enable a rich and dynamic user experience, consuming content from across collections and hosting institutions.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]